Dr Ian McDonald

 Newcastle Upon Tyne NE1 7RU

-Ian's latest film is Algorithms which follows three young blind chess players from India (http://www.algorithmsthedocumentary.com/).
-The film has been selected by over thirty international film festivals, was released in cinemas in the US, UK and India, and won many awards including:
+Ian's debut feature documentary garnered international acclaim.
+Algorithms, which follows three young blind chess players from India (http://www.algorithmsthedocumentary.com/) was nominated for a Grierson's and selected by over forty international film festivals where it picked up multiple awards (see below).
+It was released in cinemas in the US, UK and India.

 Engaged in theory and practice, Ian not only makes documentaries but teaches documentary practice too.
 Ian has also written extensively about documentaries.
 His latest works include a critique of the official Olympic documentary and 'the spirit of Olympism', and an investigation into myth and masculinity in the sport films of Jorgen Leth.
 Ian is currently working on a monograph on Sport Documentaries (to be published by Routledge).
 Ian has also curated and programmed sport strands for film festivals.